Come Jam With Us!

-Normally, we gather 2 p.m.–6 p.m. on the second and fourth Sundays of every month at the Unitarian Universalist Church of Arlington, Virginia, 4444 Arlington Boulevard, 22204.
+We normally gather 2 p.m.–6 p.m. on each second and fourth Sunday of the month at the Unitarian Universalist Church of Arlington, Virginia, 4444 Arlington Boulevard, 22204.
 Because of COVID, we have been unable to use the church since March 2020.
-But we do expect to return later this year.
+But we do hope to return later this year, most likely November.

-In the meantime, many of us try to gather at the Mason District Park in Annandale, VA, from 1 p.m. to 4 p.m. on the second and fourth Sundays.
+In the meantime, many of us try to get together at the Mason District Park in Annandale, VA, from 1 p.m. to 4 p.m. on second and fourth Sundays.
 The address is 6621 Columbia Pike, 22003.
 Next jam: Sunday, Sept.
 26.

 Musicians of all levels from beginner to accomplished amateur to pro come to CABOMA jams.
 They play the classics, including ones you may not have known of before, new tunes, and new takes on old ones, in a range of styles.
 The church gives us enough rooms to break up into smaller groups so you can focus on bluegrass or old-time music, and mingle.

 Beginners, there’s always a slow jam for you during the first hour.
 It’s led by experienced teachers and by musicians who know what it’s like to take that first step toward playing around others.